Azure/azure-powershell/src/Accounts/Accounts/help/Get-AzConfig.md

 ```

 ### -DisableErrorRecordsPersistence
-When disabled, error records will not be written to ~/.Azure/ErrorRecords
+When disabled, error records will not be written to ~/.Azure/ErrorRecords.
+This config will be replaced by "EnableErrorRecordsPersistence" as opt-in around November 2023

 ```yaml
 Type: System.Management.Automation.SwitchParameter